 On the latter, he said: “You know we are all unconsciously holding our anus.
 In one LSD dream, I shit all over the rug and shit all over the floor.
 Another time I imagined myself as a giant penis launching off from Earth like a spaceship… I seemed to be in a world of healthy, chubby little babies’ legs and diapers, smeared blood, a sort of general menstrual activity taking place.”

-Grant would become one of the drug's greatest pre-illegality proponents, encouraging his friends and subsequent wives to take it.
-He would give interviews to Ladies Home Journal and Good Housekeeping magazine on its transformative effects.
-On occasion, it took a slightly darker turn.
-A couple of decades after their messy divorce, Grant's fourth wife, Dyan Cannon, told the Daily Mail that he had tried to "force-feed" her LSD and change her into the "shiny new wife who could effortlessly meld as one with her husband".
+Grant would become one of the drug’s greatest proponents, encouraging his friends and subsequent wives to take it.
+He would give interviews to Ladies Home Journal and Good Housekeeping on its transformative effects.
+On occasion, things took a slightly darker turn.
+A couple of decades after their messy divorce, Grant’s fourth wife, Dyan Cannon, told the Daily Mail that he had tried to “force-feed” her LSD and change her into the “shiny new wife who could effortlessly meld as one with her husband.”

-Timothy Leary on a lecture tour in 1969 (Photo by Dr Dennis Bogdan, via)
+Timothy Leary on a lecture tour in 1969.
+Photo by Dennis Bogdan, via Wikimedia Commons

-Some say that it was Grant who told Timothy Leary all about the drug, before Leary set off to tell everyone else.
-However, his ensuing appeals for everyone to "turn on, tune in and drop out" were met with contempt by Janiger and Huxley; they felt the message was too strong, as the truth the drug revealed was too acute to unleash on an unprepared mass of people.
+Some say that it was Grant who told Timothy Leary all about the drug—and Leary, of course, set off to tell everyone else.
+However, Leary's ensuing appeals for everyone to “turn on, tune in, and drop out” were met with contempt by Janiger and Huxley; they felt the message was too assertive and confident, as the truth the drug revealed was too acute to unleash on an unprepared mass of people.

-In the early 60s, the Food and Drug Administration started to look a little more closely at the Beverly Hills institute, eventually forcing Hartman to close in 1962.
+In the early 60s, the Food and Drug Administration started to look a little more closely at the Psychiatric Institute of Beverly Hills, eventually forcing Hartman to close in 1962.
 With its reputation safely ruined in the eyes of the establishment, users were pushed into the shadows.
-By 1968, the drug was illegal – a bad decision, thinks Dr Sessa: "Ever since then research has been difficult and the authorities have found themselves embroiled in an un-winnable drug war, which has served only to fund the mafia, criminalise otherwise law-abiding drug users and, crucially, hamper all research into these safe and efficacious substances."
+By 1968, the drug was illegal—a bad decision, thinks Dr. Sessa: “Ever since then research has been difficult and the authorities have found themselves embroiled in an unwinnable drug war, which has served only to fund the mafia, criminalize otherwise law-abiding drug users, and, crucially, hamper all research into these safe and efficacious substances.”

-Mortimer Hartman had left California by then, and Oscar Janiger had shut down his practice and quickly stopped his studies after the government had started investigating him.
-Cary Grant would continue to take it, albeit a little more quietly, and left $10,000 to his "wise mahatma", Dr Hartman, in his will.
+Hartman had left California by then, and Janiger had shut down his practice and quickly stopped his studies after the government had started investigating him.
+Cary Grant would continue to take LDS, albeit a little more quietly, and left $10,000 to his “wise mahatma,” Hartman, in his will.

 There may well be a great deal of good that psychedelics can continue to offer us.
-"Traditional drug treatments [e.g. antidepressants] tend to merely mask symptoms," said Dr Sessa.
-"In this respect, the psychedelic drugs can be used as tools to allow a deeper, more focused and more effective route to helping the patient explore their problems with their therapist... they allow a person to reflect upon existential issues.
-This can be very useful, for instance in cases of drug addiction and possibly personality disorders, in which the patient could benefit from an opportunity to challenge ingrained, rigid behavioural patterns of deeply held negative belief systems."
+“Traditional drug treatments [like antidepressants] tend to merely mask symptoms,” said Dr. Sessa.
+“In this respect, the psychedelic drugs can be used as tools to allow a deeper, more focused, and more effective route to helping the patient explore their problems with their therapist… they allow a person to reflect upon existential issues.
+This can be very useful, for instance in cases of drug addiction and possibly personality disorders, in which the patient could benefit from an opportunity to challenge ingrained, rigid behavioral patterns of deeply held negative belief systems.”

 Things are changing.
 In 2012, an analysis of studies done in the 50s and 60s showed how helpful the drug was in treating alcoholism, and the first two papers on the effects of LSD since the 1970s were released this year.
-So who knows – with enough time, we may yet see what Cary was talking about.
+So who knows—with enough time, we may yet see what Grant was talking about.